Are dogs aggressive?

 Agressive Poodles or Bad Owners #3:

-These are the kinds of owners most often associated with bad-tempered Poodle’s or other small dogs with aggression problems – the ones who think their dogs can do no wrong.
+These are the kinds of owners most often associated with bad-tempered Toy Poodles or other small dogs with aggressive behaviors – the ones who think their dogs can do no wrong.
 These are the owners who shower their dogs in nothing but love and affection, exclusively preferring positive reinforcement for good behavior over punishment for the bad.
 If the dog steals food, “Oh, he’s just hungry!
 He probably just wants a snack, he can have that.”
-If the dog growls or tries to bite someone, “Oh, she must not like you very much.
+If the dog growls, tries to bite someone, or shows aggression “Oh, she must not like you very much.
 That’s okay, she has a selective personality.”

 Do remember that this problem is not exclusive to small dogs – Imagine a German Shepherd with such behavioral problems.
 Through all of the owners’ well-meant love and affection, they spoil their dogs rotten.
 They can do whatever they please and only suffer a brief lack of affection, and such rewards return seconds later.
 What incentive would these dogs have to change their behavior?